benoitballester/ExonEnhancer/README.md

 <div align="center">
   <h3><strong>“Exonic enhancers are a widespread class of dual-function regulatory elements”</strong></h3>
 </div>
-In this study, we redefine the role of exonic regions in gene regulation.
-We demonstrate that many protein-coding exons function as exonic enhancers (EEs): a previously underappreciated class of cis-regulatory elements embedded within exons.
+In this study, we explore the role of exonic regions in gene regulation in four species.
+We identify and characterize many protein-coding exons as candidate exonic enhancers (cEEs), a previously underappreciated class of cis-regulatory elements embedded within exons.
 By integrating TF ChIP-seq, chromatin accessibility data (DNase-seq/ATAC-seq), high-throughput enhancer-reporter assays (STARR-seq, luciferase), and CRISPR-based validations, we show that exonic enhancers (EEs) play crucial roles in gene regulatory networks while retaining their protein-coding function.

 **Supplementary Data** is available on [Zenodo](https://zenodo.org/record/15079251).